 “Upon deciding to proceed with an Inquiry, the Responsible Official will gather and sequester all original data and other original records relevant to the issues on or before the date which the Respondent is notified or the Inquiry begins, whichever is earlier.
 It is the responsibility of the Complainant, the Respondent, and others holding relevant materials to provide them upon request.
 Upon request, the Respondent will be provided copies of, or reasonably supervised access to, the sequestered records” (Section VIII.C Inquiry).
 For each sequestration, a team comprised of members from the Office of Accountability and Compliance (OAC), Center for Information Technology Services (CITS), and security.
 Materials that are sequestered include, but are not limited to, computers, laboratory notebooks, flash drives, thumb drives, and gels.
 The Respondent is interviewed at the time of sequestration.

-The Inquiry Committee is charged with determining if there is enough evidence to warrant a full investigation.
-The Inquiry Committee is given access to all the materials collected and to the transcripts and audio files of interviews conducted by the Research Integrity Officer.
-The Inquiry Committee can request additional information and can re-interview the Complainant, Respondent, witnesses, or experts.
+The inquiry committee is charged with determining if there is enough evidence to warrant a full investigation.
+The inquiry committee is given access to all the materials collected and the transcripts and audio files of interviews conducted by the Research Integrity Officer.
+The inquiry committee can request additional information and can re-interview the complainant, respondent, witnesses, or experts.
 A report is written and sent to the RO.
-The report is provided to the Respondent by the RO and is given an opportunity to respond.
-If the Committee recommends a full investigation, the RO can decide if the allegations will be reviewed by an Investigation Committee.
+The report is provided to the respondent by the RO and the respondent is given an opportunity to respond.
+If the committee recommends a full investigation, the RO can decide if the allegations will be reviewed by an investigation committee.

 Yes.
 “Respondent will be provided copies of, or reasonably supervised access to, the sequestered records” (VI.
 C. Inquiry).
 The Research Integrity Office will make arrangements for access to the sequestered materials.

-The Inquiry and Investigation committees are comprised of three (3) faculty members each.
-The Committee members should have the appropriate expertise to evaluate the allegation and materials.
-The Committee members cannot come from the department of either the Complainant or Respondent and cannot have a conflict of interest with either of them (See Sections VI.B.
+The inquiry and investigation committees are composed of three faculty members each.
+The committee members should have the appropriate expertise to evaluate the allegation and materials.
+The committee members cannot come from the department of either the complainant or the respondent and cannot have a conflict of interest with either of them (See Sections VI.B.
 Inquiry and Section VII.
 B. Investigation).

 No. Throughout the research misconduct process, there is a presumption of innocence.